Pug Dog Legg-Calve-Perthes

 • Corticosteroids such as prednisone may be given.
 Because of possible serious side effects including lowered immune system and increased thirst and/or appetite, this is usually only given short-term and dogs are gradually weaned off.

-• A joint supplement like Doggie Dailies Advanced Hip & Joint Supplement for Dogs with combined glucosemine, chondroitin, MSM, and CoQ10 can help with pain and inflammation, help a Pug with mobility and plays a big role in helping to prevent arthritis which commonly occurs in dogs with this condition.
+with combined glucosemine, chondroitin, MSM, and CoQ10 can help with pain and inflammation, help a Pug with mobility and plays a big role in helping to prevent arthritis which commonly occurs in dogs with this condition.

 • An omega-3 EPA and DHA should be given.
 This can also control inflammation, help with mobility, and are used to help prevent arthritis.
 One of the easiest methods of providing this is via a liquid fish oil, which most dogs love.
-Zesty Paw's Pure Wild Alaskan Salmon Oil is an excellent choice.
+Zesty Paw's Pure Wild Alaskan Salmon Oil

 • Additional treatment may involve laser therapy, acupuncture, massage, and/or non-weight bearing water therapy.